sando38/helm-ejabberd/charts/ejabberd/README.md

 In general, ejabberd admins should use a **SQL database** in production instead of the build-in `mnesia` database.
-Ejabberd supports [these](https://docs.ejabberd.im/admin/configuration/database/) SQL databases.
+Ejabberd supports [these](https://docs.ejabberd.im/admin/configuration/database/) SQL databases, however, this chart supports only type `mysql` and `pgsql`.
 SQL databases need a schema [ready to use](https://docs.ejabberd.im/admin/configuration/database/#database-schema) before the first ejabberd start.

 A SQL database improves the reliability of a cluster, as the builtin `mnesia` database is not reliable enough for data persistence, except for testing.